Please explain the sentences

 a) Karma is the action which is potential:

-You are carrying Karma impressions from your past incarnations and past of this lifetime.
+From a Dvaitam perspective, you are carrying Karma impressions from your past incarnations and past of this lifetime.
 These impressions are in a seed form.
 A seed has the potential to sprout one day.
 These are Sanchita karma.
 Your past Sanchita comes to you suddenly.
 For e.g. You have a sanchita karma of a dvesha with a particular person.
 There is a potential of this person entering your life and even though you have never met this person before, for no reason, you feel a repulsion towards him/her and create a bad karma again.
 This is your Sanchita dvesha from your past coming back at you.

 Another example is that you had a money raaga in your past life, this led to a sanchita karma seed of money.
 One day suddenly you win a lottery, you did not make any efforts now to earn the money, it is just some Sanchita merit that has suddenly sprouted.
 Understand that you will get what you desire may be in this lifetime or maybe in the next lifetime.
 So never say that your wishes don’t get fulfilled.
 But remember every fulfilled desire gets a dukha along with it.
 It is the tax you must pay.
 Thus you will be stuck in the karma cycle lifetime after lifetime.